 The p-value (probability value) represents the probability that the change is due to random, inherent sources.
-It's also the chance of being wrong when deciding to reject the null hypothesis.
-In other words, the probability of making a Type I error.
+It's used to measure the significance of sample (observed) data.
+A p-value calculation helps determine if the observed relationship could arise as a result of chance.

 It is one of the quantitative values used to make a decision regarding the validity of the null hypothesis based on the testing results.